CONNECTING PEOPLE FOR CONVERSATIONS THAT MATTER

 but also re-attaching the word to other words that embody the histories

-struggle against social inequalities.”
+of struggle against social inequalities.”